mdestefano/MPI-Word-Count/README.md

 ![6fd31f74.png](https://github.com/mdestefano/MPI-Word-Count/blob/master/attachments/6fd31f74.png)

 The tests show that the more processes are used, the less time is needed to complete the task.
 However, as the number of processors goes above 4, the execution time reduction decreases, assesting on about 4,6 seconds.
-This means that above 4 processors, the gained speedup is not very high.
+This means that above 4 processors, the gained speedup is low.
 This is also confirmed by the decreasing values of **Strong Scaling efficency**.

 #### Weak Scalability

 Here are reported data for weak scalability test.
-Input per process ratio is 10000:1.
+Input per process ratio is 100182:1.
 The **Weak Scaling Efficency** is computed using the following formula:

-$$\frac{t_1}{t_n}$$
+t1/t_n

-where $t_1$ is the execution time with one processor and $t_n$ the execution time with $N$ processors.
+where t_1 is the execution time with one processor and t_n the execution time with N processors.

 |Execution Times|Processors|Weak Scaling Efficiency|
 |---|---|---|